HMS Lark (1794): Napoleonic Wars

 Lark went on to Portsmouth.
 She then left Portsmouth under the command of Commander Robert Nicholas, bound for the West Indies.
 On the way, on 19 January 1807, she set off in pursuit of a Spanish schooner.
 Unfortunately, the schooner was carrying so much sail that a squall capsized her; Lark could not reach the spot where she went down before the schooner's entire crew had already drowned.

-Later that January, on the 27th, and after a 14-hour pursuit, Lark captured two Spanish guarda costa (coast guard) vessels sailing from Cartagena to Portobelo.
+Later that January, on the 27th, and after a 14-hour pursuit, Lark captured two Spanish guarda costa vessels sailing from Cartagena to Portobelo.
 The two vessels were Postillon (one long 12-pounder gun, two 6-pounders, and 76 men), and Carmen (one 12-pounder, four 6–pounders, and 72 men).

 On 4 February Lark was still in company with the two guarda costas when they encountered two gunboats and an armed schooner escorting a Spanish convoy of several small market boats.
 Lark was able to drive the vessels of the convoy ashore, but the escorts took refuge under the guns of a 4-gun battery in a creek in Bahia Cispata, Colombia.
 Lark silenced the battery.
 Nicholas then took his entire crew, less the 20 men he left to guard the two guarda costas, and put them in boats with the aim of capturing the gunboats and the armed schooner.
 The Spanish gunboats rowed towards the British boats but then retreated as the British drew nearer.
 Nicholas and three of his men were wounded while they were capturing the rearmost vessel, a gun boat with one 24-pounder and two 6-pounder guns.
 Later, Lark had three more men wounded in the continuing action.
 Nicholas then attempted to pursue the remaining Spanish vessels up a creek but while he was trying to do so, the pilot ran Postillon and Carmen ashore.
 This forced Nicholas to order their prize crews to burn them, which they did.
 Postillion blew up and Carmen was solidly aflame when the British last saw her.

 On 23 August, Lark, in the company of the Cruizer-class brig-sloop HMS Ferret, captured the French privateer schooner Mosquito, out of Santo Domingo.
 She had eight guns and a crew of 58 men.

 In 1807, Nicholas became lieutenant governor of Curaçao shortly after the British captured it.
 When he left, the merchants there gave him a silver plate in appreciation for his efforts in protection of their trade.